Be realistic with your expectations.

 Step 1.
 Select a budget

-Color and weight are more important; clarity and cut have a somewhat smaller effect on the price.
+Color and carat weight dramatically affect the price, while clarity and cut are less important.
 Determine what two parameters are most important to you:

 - budget and size